kosullivan91/IT-145/pseudocode/petCheckIn.md

         CALL checkAvailability with argument petType
         STORE the RESULT in the availableSpace variable as boolean

-        // If space is available, identity whether the pet is new or a return client IF availableSpace is TRUE THEN
+        // If space is available
+        // Identity whether the pet is new or a return client IF availableSpace is TRUE THEN
             PRINT "Has this pet stayed with us before?"
             INPUT Yes or No
-            STORE the answer in the existingCustomer variable as boolean ELSE
+            STORE the answer in the existingCustomer variable as boolean
-            PRINT "No boarding space available."
-        ENDIF

             // If returning customer update pet.
 If new customer create pet.
-        IF availableSpace is TRUE and existingCustomer is TRUE THEN CALL updatePet
+            IF existingCustomer is TRUE THEN
+                CALL updatePet
+            ELSE
+                CALL createPet
             ENDIF

-        IF availableSpace is TRUE and exitingCustomer is FALSE THEN CALL createPet
-        ENDIF

             // Determine and set the duration of the pet's stay PRINT "How many days will the pet be staying with us?"
             INPUT number of days
             CALL setDaysStay with argument of number of days INPUT

+        ELSE
+            PRINT "No boarding space available."
+        ENDIF

     // Determine whether boarding space is available and return boolean result function checkAvailability(petType):
         IF petType is Dog THEN
-            IF dogSpace > 0 THEN // TODO: Turn 0 into a variable?
+            IF dogSpace > 0 THEN
                 RETURN TRUE
             ELSE
                 RETURN FALSE
             ENDIF
         ELSE
-            IF catSpace > 0 THEN // TODO: Turn 0 into a variable?
+            IF catSpace > 0 THEN
                 RETURN TRUE
             ELSE
                 RETURN FALSE